amitxv/PC-Tuning/docs/post-install.md

 - You can experiment and benchmark different presentation modes to assess which you prefer

     - See [Presentation Model | Special K Wiki](https://wiki.special-k.info/en/Presentation_Model)

+- If there are no results after searching for the application's binary name in ``HKCU\SYSTEM\GameConfigStore`` within registry, you may need to temporarily enable Xbox Game Bar in settings then tick the ``Remember this is a game`` option.
+Check whether the entry has been created under the aforementioned registry key

 - If you want to use the ``Hardware: Legacy Flip`` presentation mode, tick the ``Disable fullscreen optimizations`` checkbox.
 If that doesn't work, try running the commands below in CMD and reboot.
 These registry keys are typically accessed by the game and Windows upon launch